Fractional CMO

 A Fractional CMO is a senior marketing leader who works with a B2B company on a part-time or contract basis to own go-to-market, pipeline, and revenue strategy.
 Instead of hiring a full-time CMO, growth-stage firms use a Fractional CMO to architect demand generation, align marketing with SDR/AE teams, and optimize channels like outbound, ABM, and partner marketing to drive sales-qualified opportunities.

-What Fractional CMO really means
+What Fractional CMO means in practice

 In B2B sales development, a Fractional CMO (Chief Marketing Officer) is a contracted executive who provides strategic marketing and revenue leadership without being a full-time employee.
 They typically work a set number of hours per month, joining leadership meetings, shaping the go-to-market plan, and translating it into campaigns that feed qualified pipeline to SDRs and sales teams.
 Fractional executives commonly work 10-30 hours per week over several months to multiple years, giving companies access to high-caliber leadership with lower fixed cost.